open-traffic-generator/ac4-workshop/lab-06/README.md

 ## Overview
 In this lab we're going to use [**Cyperf**](https://www.keysight.com/us/en/products/network-test/cloud-test/cyperf.html) to generate http traffic between 2 cloud VMs (Cyperf Agents).
+The goal of the lab is to get familiar with Cyperf architecture and how to deploy Cyperf agents using docker containers.
+We will also create simple tests to generate mixed traffic between the 2 agents and monitor the traffic using the Cyperf controller UI.

 ## Prerequisites